bordesf/Infusion/README.md

-# Infusion
+# Infusion Training

-This repository contains the code for the paper:
+This repository contains the code for the paper: <br />
 "Learning to Generate Samples from Noise through Infusion Training.", Florian Bordes, Sina Honari, Pascal Vincent. https://arxiv.org/abs/1703.06975